 - buildings insurance.

 All this is in addition to your current living costs such as bills and food.
-There is help on the Right To Buy website about comparing costs.

 There are other things to take into consideration when you become a homeowner such as: